Tino Sabbatelli

-Sabatino "Sabby" Piscitelli (born August 24, 1983) is an American former professional wrestler and former American football player.
+Sabatino Piscitelli (born August 24, 1983) is an American former professional wrestler and football player.
 He is known for his time in WWE, under the ring name Tino Sabbatelli.
-He also worked for All Elite Wrestling (AEW) under the ring name Sabby.

-Prior to joining WWE, Piscitelli played six years in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers in the second round (64th overall) of the 2007 NFL Draft.
+Prior to joining WWE, Piscitelli played five seasons in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the second round (64th overall) of the 2007 NFL draft.
 He also played for the Cleveland Browns and Kansas City Chiefs.
 He played collegiately at Oregon State.

 Early life

-Sabatino Piscitelli was born on August 24, 1983 in Boca Raton, Florida.
+Sabatino Piscitelli was born on August 24, 1983, in Boca Raton, Florida.
 Piscitelli began his football career at Boca Raton High School.
 He began playing as a junior in high school, playing both defensive back and wide receiver.
 He received second team all-state honors as a senior and received four letters as an outfielder for the school's baseball team.